Free Flight Indoor - 2015/04

 Teflon Washers

 I use a simple hammer-driven hole punch to cut the washers.
-A 1/16-inch diameter punch is the one I use most often and it can also be purchased from McMaster-Carr.
-It is part number 3424A57.
-The company sells larger sizes such as 5/64 inch, 3/32-inch, and 1/8 inch if needed for aircraft such as Pennyplanes or Indoor Scale models.
+A 1/16-inch diameter punch is the one I use most often and it can usually be purchased from McMaster-Carr (part number 3424A57).
+The company sells larger sizes such as 5/64 inch, 3/32 inch, and 1/8 inch if needed for aircraft such as Pennyplanes or Indoor Scale models.
 The punches are priced in the $6 to $7 range, depending on the size.

-An alternate method is to use a drill in a pin vice to make the hole.
-For models such as a Pennyplane, where thicker propeller shaft wire is used, I typically pierce the center hole first then enlarge the hole with a drill bit in a pin vise.
+An alternative method is to use a drill in a pin vise to make the hole.
+For models such as a Pennyplane, where thicker propeller shaft wire is used, I pierce the center hole first, then enlarge the hole with a drill bit in a pin vise.

 These washers may not be as clean looking as the die-cut ones, but they work just fine.
-If you drop one or two no big deal; just make some more.
+If you drop one or two, it's no big deal; just make some more.

 Upcoming Contests

-April 12: Glastonbury Modelers Spring Fling Indoor Contest in Glastonbury, Connecticut.
-Contact: gliderguider@comcast.net.
+- April 12: Glastonbury Modelers Spring Fling Indoor Contest — Glastonbury, Connecticut.
+Contact: [email protected]

-April 18: Peach State Indoor Champs in Atlanta, Georgia.
-Contact: tum25@bellsouth.net.
+- April 18: Peach State Indoor Champs — Atlanta, Georgia.
+Contact: [email protected]

-April 25-26: Kent State Golden Flash Indoor Bash in Kent, Ohio.
-Contact: don@slusarczyk.com.
+- April 25–26: Kent State Golden Flash Indoor Bash — Kent, Ohio.
+Contact: [email protected]

-May 3: Spring Fling in Pontiac, Michigan.
-Contact: mbwelshans@aol.com.
+- May 3: Spring Fling — Pontiac, Michigan.
+Contact: [email protected]

 Contest Submissions

-I want to remind those who have a contest and would like it mentioned in this column that the deadline for the “Indoor Free Flight” column is three months before the publication of the issue.
+I want to remind those who have a contest and would like it mentioned in this column that the deadline for the "Indoor Free Flight" column is three months before the issue's publication.
 That means I need your information at least four months ahead of time for it to appear in print approximately the time of your event—or seven months before the scheduled contest if you want people to have some time to prepare for your event.

-The “Indoor Free Flight” column is published January, April, July, and October of each year, so the sooner you send me the material, the sooner I can get it into the column.
+The "Indoor Free Flight" column is published in the January, April, July, and October issues each year, so the sooner you send me the material, the sooner I can get it into the column.

 Until next time, keep the weights down and the times up!